giftnuss/foodsharing/docs/php.md

 ## Conventions

+- Do not use global variables (those indicated by the keyword `global`, can be found in legacy code)
 - Indentation: we use one tabstop per indentation level
 - Variables in strings: we do not use variables in strings but concatenate:
 ```